hoongyan/hoongyan.github.io/_posts/2024-08-01-applied-data-science-project.md

 ---
 ## Project Background

-# Overview of the British Airways Customer Feedback Dataset
+### Overview of the British Airways Customer Feedback Dataset

-This dataset contains customer feedback for British Airways, collected from AirlineQuality through web scraping.
+This project is based on a dataset containing customer feedback for British Airways, collected from AirlineQuality through web scraping.
 It includes both quantitative and qualitative data, providing a comprehensive view of passenger experiences.
 Key attributes in the dataset cover overall ratings, detailed review texts, traveler types, service ratings (e.g., seat comfort, cabin staff service, ground service), and recommendations.
-This dataset is ideal for conducting sentiment analysis, topic modeling, and understanding customer satisfaction.

 Columns in the Dataset:
 OverallRating: The overall rating given by the customer (1-10 scale).